reconjohn/residential/syntax/stat.md

 # 1. INTRODUCTION

 Residential solar installations have rapidly increased in recent years with advancement of clean energy policies and associated incentives such as tax credits.
+This transition to the new energy system could lead to a undesirable effects on some communities.
+Committed leadership to implement a new policy in regard to the transition is required to avoid the uneven distribution of the service as shown in the case of telecommunication (Caperton et al. 2013).
 While numerous studies have been performed on various aspects of the policies designed to support solar installations, there is still a dearth of studies aimed at investigating the impact of such policies on the social equity.
 Two unanswered questions have emerged: (1) were there certain communities inadvertently left out from incentive opportunities? and (2) do those current policies help the social equity?

-To answer these questions, the present study performs a spatial analysis of the distribution of solar panel installed-buildings (solar house hereafter) and socioeconomic characteristics based on census track in Seattle.
-In particular, this study aims to explore the patterns of residential (single family and multifamily) solar installations by examining several data sources.
+To answer these questions, the present study performs a spatial analysis of the distribution of solar panel installed-buildings (residential solar hereafter) in terms of housing and socioeconomic characteristics based on census track in Seattle.
+In particular, this study aims to explore any patterns of residential (single family and multifamily) solar installations by examining spatial clustering patterns, associations among variables through several data sources.

 # 2. DATA DESCRIPTION

-City of Seattle open data portal has electrical permits that were issued between 2003 and 2018 in Seattle, WA.
+City of Seattle open data portal keeps the records of electrical permits and this study focuses on the data that were issued between 2003 and 2018 in Seattle, WA.
 Electrical permits are required to have when residential houses want to install solar systems on their house properties.
 Intensive data mining techniques made it possible to identify residential solar installation permits among the data sets.
-The data includes latitude, longitude, when the solar system is installed, and solar contractor who installed the system.
-Mapping the points of solar houses in the region can verify a certain pattern in installation.
-Residential housing units can be comparatively considered to be evenly present across the region for the purpose of exploratory data analysis although they are not equally distributed.
-The density of point data of solar house and its related `G estimate` show a clustered pattern across Seattle.
+The data includes geographical coordinates (latitude and longitude), completion of installation dates of the solar system, and solar contractor who installed the system.
+Mapping the points of residential solar in the region can verify a certain pattern in installation.
+Residential housing units can be assumed to be evenly present across the region for the purpose of exploratory data analysis although they are not equally distributed.
+The density of point data of residential solar and its related `G estimate` show a clustered pattern across census track.